tribixbite/awesome/README.md

 *   [OutlineFoundation/outline-apps](https://github.com/OutlineFoundation/outline-apps) - Outline Client and Manager, developed by Jigsaw.
 Outline Manager makes it easy to create your own VPN server.
 Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.
 *   [OutlineFoundation/outline-server](https://github.com/OutlineFoundation/outline-server) - Outline Server, developed by Jigsaw.
 The Outline Server is a proxy server that runs a Shadowsocks instance and provides a REST API for access key management.
 *   [ecklf/tailwindcss-figma-plugin](https://github.com/ecklf/tailwindcss-figma-plugin) - Figma Plugin for Tailwind CSS
+*   [jan-dh/figma-tailwindcss](https://github.com/jan-dh/figma-tailwindcss) - A plugin that tries to bridge the gap between designs and code.
+Figma tailwindcss lets you export aspects of a design made in Figma to a javascript theme file that you can import into your tailwindcss config
 *   [VulcanJS/vulcan-next](https://github.com/VulcanJS/vulcan-next) - The Next starter for GraphQL developers
 *   [hoangvvo/next-connect](https://github.com/hoangvvo/next-connect) - The TypeScript-ready, minimal router and middleware layer for Next.js, Micro, Vercel, or Node.js http/http2
 *   [async-labs/saas](https://github.com/async-labs/saas) - Build your own SaaS business with SaaS boilerplate.
 Productive stack: React, Material-UI, Next, MobX, WebSockets, Express, Node, Mongoose, MongoDB.
 Written with TypeScript.